 Cycling on the large motorway-like main roads is not recommended Outside of the built-up areas, there are no bike paths.
 Within a 50 km radius of Reykjavík, car traffic is heavy and fast on the main roads.
 Road No. 1 is especially narrow and dangerous for cycling, but the road to Keflavík is wider.
 It is much more pleasant to cycle on the smaller roads to Krýsuvík.
-Nesiavellir, Þingvellir or Hvalfjörður via Mosfellsheiði/Kjósarskarð.
+Nesiavellir, Þingvellir or Hvalfiörður via Mosfellsheiði/Kiósarskarð.

 Another good way to avoid the car traffic is to use public transport to e.g. Hveragerði, Akranes or Borgarnes.
 The buses to Akranes or Borgarnes take you through the only tunnel in Iceland that is not passable by bike: the Hvalfjörður tunnel.
 If you want to cycle around Hvalfjörður, which boasts fantastic nature and sparse car traffic, you may get off the bus in Kjalarnes at Esjuskáli.

-East of Akureyri, a rather narrow, hilly and busy section of road No. 1 can be avoided by cycling on racing bikes.
+racing bikes.
 It is open despite of ongoing tunnel construction works at both ends of the road.
 The climbs are gentle and steady, and there are very few cars.